Code-Institute-Submissions/alandoherty95-reciprocate-app/README.md

 - As the owner, I want users to browse and find recipes that suit their tastes.

+- As the owner, I want to provide a search feature allowing users to find specific recipes..

-- As the owner, I want to allow users to create additional categories if they would like.
+- As the owner, I want to create additional categories in future.

 - As the owner, I want to promote a local catering supplies company.